Other funded programmes

 - Genomic Medicine and Statistics

-- Health Data Science (HDR UK)
+- Health Data Science (EPSRC Centre for Doctoral Training)

 Clinically qualified applicants can apply directly to the MRC (MRC Clinical Research Training Fellowships), CRUK or other specialist research charities for a Clinical Training Fellowship.
 You should discuss options with your prospective supervisor.
 Clinicians in training are counted as University employees.